Amazon Seller Statistics 2026: 200+ Verified Stats & Data | Ecom Brainly

 Sellers with at least one local employee65%+2025

-US jobs created by Amazon independent sellers2 million+2024
+US jobs supported by independent Amazon sellers2 million+Amazon Empowerment Report 2025

 03